elmahio/documentation/docs/query-messages-using-full-text-search.md

 term && term || (term && !term)
 ```

-While `AND`, `OR`, and `NOT` speaks for itself, terms needs a bit of explanation.
+While `AND`, `OR`, and `NOT` speak for themselves, terms need a bit of explanation.
 A term can be a single term or a phrase.
 We've already seen two single terms in the full-text search example.
 The query in the example corresponds to this Lucene query:

 ```
 implement AND IController
 ```

-Looking at term phrases, things get really interesting.
-With phrases, you can query on specific fields, perform range queries and much more.
+Looking at term phrases, things get interesting.
+With phrases, you can query on specific fields, perform range queries, and much more.
 Examples are worth a thousand words, why the rest of this document is examples of frequently used queries.
-If you think that examples are missing or have a problem with a custom queries, let us know.
+If you think that examples are missing or have a problem with custom queries, let us know.
 We will extend this tutorial with the examples you need.

 **Find messages with type**